AlbertoSpinella/over-the-wire-natas/README.md

 ## natas 6 -> 7
  - Generate the base64 token and save it to a variable:
 	- `generate_token=$(echo -ne "natas6:aGoY4q2Dc6MgDq4oL4YtoKtyAg9PeHa1" | base64 --wrap 0)`
- - Open the browser and click on "View sourcecode".
+ - On the browser, and click on "View sourcecode".
  - As you can see, there's a line `include "includes/secret.inc";`.
 Try to visit the page: `http://natas5.natas.labs.overthewire.org/includes/secret.inc`.
 If you can't see anything, try to curl:
 	 - `curl -H "Authorization: Basic $generate_token" http://natas5.natas.labs.overthewire.org/includes/secret.inc`
  - Copy the secret, go back to natas6 homepage and paste it in the "Input secret" field.